 Use your home’s equity

-To get an idea of how much equity you have, use a home equity calculator.
+To get an idea of how much equity you have, use our home equity calculator.
 Then, talk to your local NAB banker about how much you could access for your renovation project.

 Use redraw — if available